18F/PriceHistoryGUI/README.md

 # TROUBLESHOOTING

 A lot can go wrong in the installation of P3.
-The best thing to do is to email me (<read.robert@gmail.com>) immediately.
+The best thing to do is to email me (<robert.read@gsa.gov>) immediately.
 I will guide you through using the log files to figure out what is wrong.
 There are three basic log files that will be invaluable to you:
 * The apache error and access log files,
 * The SOLR output logs, which you will be responsible for, depending on how you start solr (I just pipe the out put of "java -jar start.jar" into a known location and tail that), and
 * The P3 application log file which is by default in the logs directory and named Activity.log.